- Bar Admissions

 - Media Law Resource Center

-- New England First Amendment Coalition (treasurer)
+- New England First Amendment Coalition (Second Vice President)

-- New England Newspaper and Press Association (outside general counsel)
+- New England Newspaper and Press Association (Outside General Counsel)

 - Reporters Committee for Freedom of the Press

 - Author of Massachusetts chapter in MLRC 50-State Survey: Employment Libel and Privacy Law, 1999-present

 - Author of Massachusetts chapter in MLRC 50-State Survey: Media Libel Law, 1999-present

 RECENT ARTICLES & ALERTS

 - September 2017: “First Amendment’s Clash with Censorship and Hate Speech,” Lawyer 2 Lawyer podcast

 - April 2016: “12 Questions Skeptical Lawyers Might Have About Social Media,” Massachusetts Lawyers Weekly